ytfinal/CertificateViewer/README.md

 # CertificateViewer

-Simple Utility that displays the contents of the certificate file.
+Simple Winforms that displays the contents of the certificate file.

 Only supports .cer and .pfx files